penrose/penrose/tutorial/tutorial-p2.md

 # Part 2: Predicates & Constraints
 In Penrose, we are not only gifted with the power to represent mathematical objects with shapes, but also we are able to represent potentially complicated relationships.
-In this tutorial, we will learn about defining `predicate`s and visually represent `predicate`s with `constraints`.
+In this tutorial, we will learn about defining `predicate`s and visually represent `predicate`s with the constraint keyword `ensures`.
 After this tutorial, you should be equipped to diagrams relationships between objects with Penrose.

 ## Table of Contents
 * [Goal](https://github.com/penrose/penrose/blob/docs-edit/tutorial/tutorial-p2.md#goal)